wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ```
 {{< /details >}}

 The load tests are executed using the Locust framework.
-We use different load configurations for each test.
+To ensure realistic results, the [caching](https://docs.databricks.com/aws/en/sql/language-manual/parameters/use_cached_result) is disabled.
+On top of that, the query parameters are randomised to prevent from submitting the same query multiple times as much as possible.

 ## Baseline